 Before you book your IELTS test, we will help you get a better idea of which test you might need to take - Academic, General Training, Life Skills or UKVI.
 And what documentation you need to have with you to successfully book your test.

 If you plan to study in higher education or seek professional registration, you will most likely need to take an IELTS Academic.
 Or if you want to study in secondary education, work or migrate to an English-speaking country, IELTS General Training might be right for you.

 Where you want to study, work or migrate to will affect which test you need to take.
-If you want to go to the United Kingdom, you will need to specifically take an IELTS for UKVI test.
-This can either be an IELTS for UKVI Academic, IELTS for UKVI General Training, or the IELTS Life Skills A1 or B1.
+If you want to go to the United Kingdom, you may need to take an IELTS for UKVI test.
+This can either be an IELTS for UKVI Academic, IELTS for UKVI General Training or a Life Skills A1 or B1.

 Before you book your IELTS test, make sure you visit the relevant government or institutional websites to confirm which test you need to take, as government agencies, institutions and other recognising organisations set their own IELTS entry requirements.

 You can choose to take IELTS on a computer or paper for both the General Training and Academic tests.
 The test format, question types, time allocated to each test part and content is the same for both computer-delivered IELTS and the IELTS paper-based test.
 The only difference is in your test day experience.